-Wee Gin did his first degree in University College London.
+Wee Gin did his first degree in University College London, UK.
 He graduated with a 1st class (Hons) in Bachelor of Engineering in Electrical and Electronic Engineering in 1997.
-He later pursued his PhD in the Australian National University in Telecommunications Engineering from 2000-2004 after spending a few years in the industry.
+He later pursued his PhD in the Australian National University in Telecommunications Engineering from 2000-2003 after spending a few years in the industry.

-My research activities include PhD student supervision, publishing research articles and participating in grant applications and work.
+My research activities include PhD student supervision, publishing research articles, attending conferences and participating in grant applications and work.

-I have graduated more than 5 PhD students for which I am either the primary or co-supervisor.
+I have graduated more than 5 PhD students for which I am either the primary or the co-supervisor.
 I have collaborated with two professors in grant application and work, which were both successfully completed.
 I continue to submit grant applications almost every year.
-I have authored and co-authored around 20 journal and conference papers.
+I have around 20 journal and conference publications/papers.